tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

 4. **Create a script to launch Jupyter Lab**

-   Use nano to create a bash script that we'll call upon to open up a Jupyter Lab session.
+   Use nano (text editor in linux) to create a bash script that we'll call upon to open up a Jupyter Lab session.

-   * Create a script in your virtual environment, in the bin folder: `nano $VIRTUAL_ENV/bin/notebook.sh`
+   * Create a script in your virtual environment (make sure `jupyter1` is active), in the bin folder: `nano $VIRTUAL_ENV/bin/notebook.sh`

    * This opens up the nano text editor, so that we can create the bash script (see the [Youtube video](https://youtu.be/5yCUDqAbBUk?t=969) for more details):